Clear Creek State Park

-Clear Creek State Park is a 1211.19 acre Pennsylvania state park in Barnett and Heath Townships, Jefferson County, Pennsylvania in the United States.
+Clear Creek State Park is a 1901 acre Pennsylvania state park in Barnett and Heath Townships, Jefferson County, Pennsylvania in the United States.
 Public campsites were first opened at the park in 1922.
 Many of the facilities seen today at the park were constructed during the Great Depression by the Civilian Conservation Corps.
 Clear Creek State Park is 12 mi from Brookville on Pennsylvania Route 949 at the confluence of Clear Creek and the Clarion River.

+The Clear Creek State Park Day Use District and Clear Creek State Park Family Cabin District were listed on the National Register of Historic Places in 1987.

 Recreation

 Clear Creek State Park is open to many recreational opportunities.
 There are 25 mi of hiking trails that run through the park and into Clear Creek State Forest.
 One such trail leads to Bear Town Rocks, a group of large boulders in the middle of the forest, from the top of which one can get a scenic view of the surrounding area.
 The park has extensive picnic facilities and is open to hunting and fishing and serves as a launch point for canoeing on the Clarion River.

 About 1200 acre of Clear Creek State Park are open to hunting.
 Hunters may park at the park to gain access to the surrounding Kitanning State Forest.
 Common game species are white-tailed deer, black bear, turkey, and squirrels.
 The hunting of groundhogs is prohibited.
 All hunters are expected to follow the rules and regulations of the Pennsylvania Game Commission.

 Clear Creek has a native and stocked population of brook trout.
 The Clarion River also has some trout, panfish and smallmouth bass.
 Some of the small tributaries of Clear Creek and the Clarion River are also stocked with trout by the Pennsylvania Fish and Boat Commission.

 The Clarion River is a popular destination for canoeing enthusiasts.
 They commonly launch their canoes at Clear Creek State Park for the 4 and a half hour trip (10 mi) to Cook Forest State Park.
 Canoes are available to rent from various outfitters in the area.